March 24 2023 - March 26 2023

-Friday 8 April to Sunday 10 April - Athens, Greece
+Friday 14 April to Sunday 16 April - The Hague, The Netherlands

-The second event will focus on social media and communication skills; creating a brand for the projects and how to communicate it - strategy.
+The second event will focus on social media and communication skills, creating a brand for the projects and how to communicate it through a clear strategy.
 It is also about outreach and how to get to the target audience.
 By the end of this seminar, participants will:

-- Have a clear idea on the communication tools to use and how to use them for their projects;
+- Have a clear idea on the communication tools and how to use them for their projects;

-- Know how to reach a greater impact for their causes through social media and outreach strategies;
+- Know how to make a greater impact for their causes through social media and outreach strategies;

-- Have a clear vision of the next steps in the advocacy project process and how to make them happen - clear progress on the development plan is visible.
+- Have a clear vision of the next steps in their advocacy project processes and how to make them happen - clear progress on the development plan is visible.

 Event III - “Get to your stakeholders through networking and fundraising”

-In this final event, the participants will be paired up with an MEP or relevant experts in the field of their projects and will be able to follow their work, in order to increase the hands-on understanding of advocacy on an EU level.
+In this final event, the participants will be paired up with an MEP or other relevant experts in the field of their own projects to increase the hands-on understanding of advocacy on an EU level.
+We will also touch upon fundraising, how to keep a team motivated and pitching to stakeholders.
 The event will end with a joint discussion about what was learned and what insights the participants gained.
-We will also touch upon fundraising.
-In short, the event includes meeting with MEPs/shadowing, networking, evaluation and graduation ceremony.
 By the end of this seminar, participants will: